NiklasTiede/CheatSheet-Linux/README.md

 pip freeze > requirements.txt   # saves all package-versions of current env
 ```

 The package dependencies of each python project should be managed with care.
-Therefore using an isolated virtual environment for each project is best practice. pipenv is a nice dependency manager.
-If you want to see how to run scripts which depend on 3rd party packages see section [Running Scripts](#running-scripts).
+Therefore using an isolated virtual environment for each project is best practice. `pipenv` is a nice dependency manager.

 ```bash